Shaggy-alt/CyberSecProjects/Setting_up_vbox.md

-This will instruct on how to install vitrual box along with oracle extension.
+This will instruct on how to install virtual box along with oracle extension.
 I will also include kali/metasploitable machines installation guide here.

 NOTE: Some Vulnerable machines if misconfigured can be left open to the public.